mbchang/markov-music/README.md

 There is a single AudioController that is shared by both modes.
 It controls all sound-producing aspects of the app, which for now is just producing notes.
 It uses the synth.

 A Graph has two methods:
-    get_choices(): returns list of next possible chord objects from current state make_choice(chord): passes in a chord object and advances the graph object based on that particular choice.
+    get_children(): returns list of next possible chord objects from current state make_selection(chord): passes in a chord object and advances the graph object based on that particular choice.

 BlockBuilder is a reusable class that facilitates composing blocks together, and can handle adding blocks, removing blocks (to support "undo"), and returning the final composed block.